symfony/symfony-docs/reference/constraints/Bic.rst

     The ``iban`` option was introduced in Symfony 4.3.

-An IBAN value to validate that the BIC is associated with it.
+An IBAN value to validate that its country code is the same as the BIC's one.

 ibanMessage
 ~~~~~~~~~~~